nginxinc/nginx-controller-lab/docs/class1/module1/lab1.rst

 Explore the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Samantha is also becoming accustomed to the new API for controller.
+Samantha is also becoming accustomed to the new API for Controller.
 She finds the new UX experience straightforward to work both visually with the product as well as understanding the object structure and how to automate with Controler's API as she viws each configuration and examins the JSON bodies and API calls at the end.

   1. From the Controller UI, select the help icon in the Navigation bar.